eladkarako/exiftool-source/README.md

          Also note that the second command above will produce warning messages for any tags which are not writable.

-         As well, the -sep option should be used when reading back to maintain separate list items, and the -struct option may be used when extracting to preserve structured XMP information.
+         As well, the -sep option should be used as in the second command above to maintain separate list items when writing metadata back to image files, and the -struct option may be used when extracting to preserve structured XMP information.

     -b (-binary)
          Output requested metadata in binary format without tag names or descriptions.
 This option is mainly used for extracting embedded images or other binary data, but it may also be useful for some text strings since control characters (such as newlines) are not replaced by '.' as they are in the default output.
-List items are separated by a newline when extracted with the -b option.
+By default, list items are separated by a newline when extracted with the -b option, but this may be changed (see the -sep option for details).
 May be combined with "-j", "-php" or "-X" to extract binary data in JSON, PHP or XML format.